 But Isn’t Playlistening Distraction?

 Sometimes confusion springs up around playlistening.
-I’ve heard parents ask, “Isn’t this essentially trying to distract our children away from their feelings?”
+Parents often ask, “Isn’t this essentially trying to distract our children away from their feelings?”

 No. Not at all.